scran_variances

 ◆ choose_highly_variable_genes() [2/2]

-template<typename Bool_ = uint8_t, typename Stat_ >
+template<typename Bool_ = char, typename Stat_ >

-std::vector< Bool_ > scran_variances::choose_highly_variable_genes ( size_t n,
+std::vector< Bool_ > scran_variances::choose_highly_variable_genes ( const std::size_t n,

-const Stat_ statistic,
+const Stat_ *const statistic,

-const ChooseHighlyVariableGenesOptions options
+const ChooseHighlyVariableGenesOptions & options )

 Template Parameters